This page features text and images

 goes on all day from 2 o'clock onward, and that you can slip in and

-venture has been a success and looks as it it were going to live long
+has been a success and looks as it it were going to live long after

-after other non-stop shows have definitely stopped.
-I suppose it is
+other non-stop shows have definitely stopped.
+I suppose it is all a

 fill-ups.
 This has ruined Variety.